jenspfahl/anotherpass-browserextension/README.md

 # Intro

+## Disclaimer

-**Disclaimer**: This extension is still work in progress.
+This extension is still work in progress.
 Although the security and communication layer should be stable, the UI needs to be polished.

+## Purpose

-## Web Extension to communicate with ANOTHERpass app from a browser
+This is a Web Extension to communicate with ANOTHERpass app from a browser as single source of truth.

 The web extension (called the extension) can connect to an [ANOTHERpass V2 app](https://github.com/jenspfahl/ANOTHERpass/tree/rc-2.0.0) (called the app, download the latest beta [here](https://anotherpass.jepfa.de/app/anotherpass_beta.apk)) running on a device which is reachable from the browser.
 To achieve this: